Jernskegg/ci-portfolio-project-2/README.md

    Microsoft Edge works as intended.

-## fixed bugs and issues found.
+## fixed bugs and issues found during development

-   During develompent I found and fixed a bug where javascript would stack eventlisteners of the user game moves when pressing How to play button, this was due to that I had the return button calling the game functions.
+   * During develompent I found and fixed a bug where javascript would stack eventlisteners of the user game moves when pressing How to play button, this was due to that I had the return button calling the game functions.
 I fixed this by moving all event listeners to the game function that only is called once the DOM was loaded.

+   * The "how to play" button didn't work as I wanted and made several revisions of it before settling on just have it at the bottom of the content instead being fixed to the bottom of the screen.

+   * I wanted to use the defer command on the script but as it is a fairly new feature, I thought it might be better to wait with using this feature to make sure it would work across all plattforms.

 # Deployment
    ## via gitpod